pitt-crc/kubernetes-tutorial/README.md

 ### Installing Kubectl

-Some linux distributions come with Kubectl pre installed.
-The following command can be used to check if it is already installed:
+The following command can be used to check if `kubectl` is already installed:

 ```bash
 kubectl version --client